sidjtd/IRCChat/README.md

   open up two terminals, one for the server and one for the client.

-  Run the server.js first using node, then run the client.js
+  Run the server.js first using node, then run the client.js.

+  To simulate multiple users, just open up another terminal and run another client.js
 ```